Edna Luby

 Edna Luby (October 12, 1884 – October 1, 1928) was an American actress and comedian.
 She acted on stage and in silent films and performed in vaudeville as a celebrity impersonator.
 Luby was the niece of Sigmund Lubin, a pioneer film producer.

 Early life

-The daughter of an optician, Edna Luby was born in New York City to Louis and Emma Luby.
+Edna Luby was born in New York City to Jewish parents Louis and Emma Luby.
+Her father was an optician.
 A short while later Luby and her family relocated to London, England, where as a young girl she attracted some attention by mimicking her classmates.
 She soon developed a keen interest in the theatre that was nourished by her mother when, at the age of ten, she began receiving elocution instructions from the American-born British actress, Geneviève Ward.